Trans-Europe Express (album): Critical reception

 Initial reviews for Trans-Europe Express were positive.
 Music critic Robert Christgau, in a review for The Village Voice, wrote that the album's "textural effects sound like parodies by some cosmic schoolboy of every lush synthesizer surge that's ever stuck in your gullet—yet also work the way those surges are supposed to work".
 Trans-Europe Express placed at number 30 in The Village Voices 1977 Pazz & Jop critics' poll.

 Modern reception has been very favorable.
 Trans-Europe Express has the highest possible ratings from publications including AllMusic, Drowned in Sound, Mojo, Rolling Stone and Slant Magazine.
 Steve Huey of AllMusic wrote that the album "is often cited as perhaps the archetypal (and most accessible) Kraftwerk album ...
 Overall, Trans-Europe Express offers the best blend of minimalism, mechanized rhythms, and crafted, catchy melodies in the group's catalog".
 Q, in a 1995 review, wrote that the album "changed the face of American dance music" and was "one of the most compelling beats of this or any other era".
 In 2009, Drowned in Sound's Chris Power stated that "Trans-Europe Express is all at once antique, timeless, retro and contemporary.
 Its status as modern electronic music's birth certificate is well-earned, but its hallowed reputation should never be allowed to disguise its true value and power as a work of art.
 Nor should it obscure a longevity that, 32 years on, we might as well start calling by its real name: immortality".

 Trans-Europe Express has also appeared on top album lists from a variety of sources.
 In 2001, TV network VH1 placed Trans-Europe Express at number 56 on their list of "100 Greatest Albums (of Rock & Roll) of All Time".
 In 2002, Slant Magazine placed the album at number one on their list of the greatest electronic albums of the 20th century.
 In 2003, Rolling Stone placed the album at number 253 on their list of "The 500 Greatest Albums of All Time", with the ranking dropping to number 256 in a 2012 revision and climbing to number 238 in the 2020 reboot of the list.
 Channel 4 placed the album at number 71 on their list of the 100 greatest albums.
 In 2004, the online music website Pitchfork listed Trans-Europe Express as 6th best album of the 1970s, stating that "the day will soon come, if it hasn't already, that Trans-Europe Express joins the ranks of Sgt.
 Pepper's Lonely Hearts Club Band and Exile on Main St. as a record that simply cannot be written about".
+2014, pop music critic Randall Roberts wrote in the Los Angeles Times that the record was the most important of the last forty years.